PapersOfMathieuNls/phd-thesis/01_intro.md

 It is, therefore, important to invest in techniques and tools for automatic bug reproduction to ease the maintenance process and accelerate the rate of bug fixes and patches.
 We propose an approach, called JCHARMING (Java CrasH Automatic Reproduction by directed Model checkING) that uses a combination of crash traces and model checking to reproduce bugs that caused field failures automatically [@Nayrolles2015; @Nayrolles2016d].
 Unlike existing techniques, JCHARMING does not require instrumentation of the code.
 It does not need access to the content of the heap either.
-Instead, JCHARMING uses a list of functions output when an uncaught exception in Java occurs (i.e., the crash trace) to guide a model checking engine to uncover the statements that caused the crash.
+Instead, JCHARMING uses a list of functions outputed when an uncaught exception in Java occurs (i.e., the crash trace) to guide a model checking engine to uncover the statements that caused the crash.
 Such outputs are often found in bug reports.

 6. A classification of bugs based on the location of fixes (Chapter 9):
 In recent years, there has been an increase in attention in techniques and tools that mine large bug repositories to help software developers understand the causes of bugs and speed up the fixing process.
 These techniques, however, treat all bugs in the same way.
 Bugs that are fixed by changing a single location in the code are examined the same way as those that require complex changes.
 After examining more than 100 thousand bug reports of 380 projects, we found that bugs can be classified into four types based on the location of their fixes.
 Type 1 bugs are the ones that fixed by modifying a single location in the code, while Type 2 refers to bugs that are fixed in more than one location.